About Sober 24

 The Sober 24 program is supported by local law enforcement, courts, prosecutors and defense attorneys as well as Human Services Agency.
 In addition to the local agencies, we offer courtesy services for those clients who reside in Washoe County but have cases in other jurisdictions.

 Criminal participants are required to pay for their own testing.
-Some cases are subsidized by courts with grant funds.
-Other funding comes in lump sum contributions other departments, courts, or agencies.
+Many cases are subsidized by specialty courts using grant funds.
+Other funding comes in lump sum contributions for testing supplies from other departments, courts, and agencies.
 The remaining costs are funded from Alternative Sentencing’s annual budget.

 The goals of the program are to combat the role that alcohol and drug abuse play in criminal recidivism, particularly for DUIs, to reduce healthcare costs associated with alcohol and drug abuse, and to enable offenders to change self-defeating behaviors.